 Consultation with patients and healthcare professionals has identified a need for better treatments for glaucoma (James Lind Alliance 2013).
-Minimally-invasive glaucoma procedures carry the possibility of safe and effective long-term reduction of IOP, removing concerns about permanent vision loss due to nonadherence to eye-drops.
+Minimally-invasive glaucoma procedures carry the possibility of safe and effective long-term reduction of IOP, removing concerns about permanent vision loss due to nonadherence to eyedrops.
 A single treatment may also be more acceptable to patients than daily and indefinite self-administration of eye-drops.

+The evidence base intended to support the use of supraciliary microstents in practice continues to grow.
+Randomised controlled clinical studies to assess the safety and efficacy of the Cypass and iStent Supra alone have recruited in excess of 1000 patients.
+However, what is less clear is where this evidence lies in the current landscape of existing interventional options to manage open angle glaucoma, presently including medical, laser, trabeculectomy and other minimally-invasive glaucoma procedures.
+Since phacoemulsification itself reduces IOP (Mansberger 2012), we will specifically examine the evidence for the efficacy of supraciliary drainage devices when combined with phacoemulsification in comparison to phacoemulsification alone.

+With both the Cypass and iStent Supra devices holding a CE mark for use in Europe and the Cypass already FDA approved, the user availability of such supraciliary microstents is expected to grow, increasing the importance of a review that will critically evaluate the current evidence relating to this group of devices.

-To date, approximately 2,700 treatments have been performed worldwide in either feasibility studies, randomised controlled trials, or data registries (Ivantis Inc., on file).
-In the light of the potential benefits for patients and the widespread uptake of the technique, it is important to critically evaluate the evidence for the efficacy and safety of treatment with Hydrus.
-Importantly, Hydrus implantation surgery may be combined with phacoemulsification (cataract surgery), a sight-restoring operation to remove the natural lens of the eye when it has lost clarity.
-Since phacoemulsification itself reduces IOP (Mansberger 2012), we will specifically examine the evidence for efficacy of Hydrus treatment in people who have concomitant phacoemulsification in comparison to those who do not have concomitant phacoemulsification.
-This Cochrane review will be conducted in parallel with other reviews currently undertaken by the Cochrane Eyes and Vision MIGS Consortium, which includes minimally-invasive glaucoma surgery (MIGS) techniques and devices such as the Trabectome (NeoMedix, Tustin, California) (Hu 2016), endoscopic cytophotocoagulation (ECP) (Endo Optiks, Waltham, Massachusetts), XEN Glaucoma Implant (AqueSys Implant, Aliso Viejo, California) and IStent or IStent inject (Glaukos Corporation, Laguna Hills, California).
+This Cochrane review will be conducted in parallel with other reviews currently undertaken by the Cochrane Eyes and Vision MIGS Consortium, which includes minimally-invasive glaucoma surgery (MIGS) techniques and devices such as the Trabectome (NeoMedix, Tustin, California) (Hu 2016), Hydrus Schlemm's canal Microstent (Ivantis Inc., Irvine, California) (Otarola 2017), endoscopic cytophotocoagulation (ECP) (Endo Optiks, Waltham, Massachusetts) (Tóth 2017), XEN Glaucoma Implant (AqueSys

+Implant, Aliso Viejo, California) (King 2017) and IStent or IStent inject (Glaukos Corporation, Laguna Hills, California) (Le 2017).